-Further, he clarified that Pegasus did not promise bottled or filtered water.
+Further, he clarified that Pegasus did not promise bottled water.
 And that your illness did not develop until you arrived home.
 So he questioned the connection to the water at Fanning.

 The tension between you and the owner had grown so enormously over the preceding months that I felt rather certain that this case would end in the Case Dismissed file.
 You wanted a full refund, and the owner wasn’t budging.
 And he told me that he would defend himself and his side of this case in court if needed.